Salige Frau

 A salige Frau (pl. salige Frauen) or salige Fräulein, also called Salkweib, Salaweib (pl.
-Salkweiber, Salaweiber) or weiße Frau (pl.
-Salkweiber, Salaweiber), is a mythical figure mainly from the German-speaking Alpine region.
+Salkweiber, Salaweiber) or weiße Frau (pl. weiße Frauen), is a mythical figure mainly from the German-speaking Alpine region.
 The legends are particularly plentiful in the Inntal, Ötztal mostly in Austria or Vinschgau, South Tyrol (now Italy).

 Nomenclature

 The name in standard German corresponds to sælic or modern standard selig meaning "blissful".
 This word is cognate with English "seely", and "seelie court" is etymologically related as well.
 (Note: SND gives the "seelie court" usage as adjective form of Scots noun seil, sell, cognate to Middle English sele, which in turn is cognate to OHG sâlig which obviously descends to mod.
 German selig.)

 In South Tyrolean tradition, there are the Salige Fräulein ("blissful maiden[s]") also simply called the Salige (pl.
 Saligen).
-The Salige and the Fängge are considered closely related to or identical to the wilde Frau (wild woman) of Tirol.
+The Salige and the Fängge (Faengge) are considered closely related or identical to the wilde Frau (wild woman) of Tirol.
+The beings referred to as wilde Fräulein (or wilde Frau) in folklore or legend are also equated with the salige Fräulein.
+Other variants to the name are Salgfräulein or Selige Fräulein.

-The beings referred to as wilde Fräulein in folklore or legend are also equated with the salige Fräulein.
+In the Wälschtirol (Trento Province), she may be known as Enguane or Belle Vivane (Delle Vivane).